vokter/vokter/README.md

 ### Notification: Timeout

-Argus is capable of managing a high number of concurrent watch jobs, and is implemented to save resources and free up database and memory space whenever possible.
-To this effect, Argus automatically expires jobs when it fails to fetch a web document after 10 consecutive tries.
+Vokter is capable of managing a high number of concurrent watch jobs, and is implemented to save resources and free up database and memory space whenever possible.
+To this effect, Vokter automatically expires jobs when it fails to fetch a web document after 10 consecutive tries.
 When that happens, the following JSON body is sent:
 ```javascript
 {
     "status": "timeout",